jnsangalang/c03-24-code-solutions/css-positioning/css-positioning-quiz-notes.md

 - How does setting `position: relative` on an element affect document flow?

-can overlap over tother elements without interrupting normal document flow
+can overlap over other elements without interrupting normal document flow

 - How does setting `position: relative` on an element affect where it appears on the page?

-using top,bottom,right,left allows to change where it shows up on the page
+does not impact where it appears, unless using offset (top,bottom,right,left)

 - How does setting `position: absolute` on an element affect document flow?